-For many that struggle with anxiety, depression, alienation or self-doubt, uncovering toxic shame as the root cause can be one of the greatest discoveries on our journey towards wholeness and liberation.
+For many who struggle with anxiety, depression, alienation or self-doubt, uncovering toxic shame as the root cause can be one of the greatest discoveries on our journey toward wholeness and liberation.

 What Is Toxic Shame?

 Anxiety and inauthenticity are often a byproduct of toxic shame.
-Toxic shame will drive us to create a completely inauthentic identity – a performer that stays with us throughout our lives.
+Toxic shame makes us create a completely inauthentic identity – a performer that stays with us throughout our lives.
 A facade that requires vast amounts of energy to maintain.

 It is only when we come into alignment with all aspects of the self.
 In particular, those aspects which we have rejected and hidden, that we begin to live life in a deeper state of grace.
 This process involves ‘shadow work’ and ‘integration’.